 Ever since the original Android ports started hitting the device back in 2010, the HD2 has been a hotbed for development; breaking ground time and time again, and expanding the device’s horizons and possibilities beyond reasonable limits.
 Today, we come across a very interesting and brand new development, brought to you by XDA Recognized Developer sbryan12144.
 The very . . .
 READ ON »

 Posted April 29, 2012 at 06:00 pm by Conan Troutman

 Some devices just won’t quit.
 They are an instant hit with both users and developers from the moment they are released, and continue to see updates to the latest OSes long after official support has run dry.
 Some are even lucky enough to run OSes that they were never even intended to.
 The HTC HD2 is a perfect example of such a device.
 Given it’s huge following, it was inevitable that the HD2 would receive an update to Ice Cream Sandwich in one form or another, and the old girl really wasn’t that far behind many of the newer devices to receive unofficial updates.
 There was however, one significant issue for those looking for the full ICS experience on the HD2—hardware acceleration.

-Posted March 15, 2012 By: David Watt
+Posted March 15, 2012 at 03:30 pm by David Watt

 It almost comes as no surprise that once again, the HTC HD2 has received yet another major development update, this time along with the Samsung Omnia 7.
 Development team XDA-Devs Europe brings us a world exclusive—the first custom ROMs based on the forthcoming Windows Phone 7 update, codenamed ‘Tango’, officially knows as ‘Windows Phone 7.5 Refresh’.
 Tango is said to bring a number of improvements to Windows Phone 7.5, including lower RAM requirements and MMS improvements.